AzureCloudWorkshops/ACW-InfrastructureAsCode/Part1-IntroductionToIaC_terraform.md

 - terraform plan
 - terraform apply

 The first command only needs to be executed when creating a new configuration or updating an existing one.
-Running multiple times should not cause any issues.
+However, running the command multiple times should not cause any issues.

 ### Step 1 - Issue commands to run the deployment

-Before you execute any commands, make sure that you are in the `terraform`folder
+Before you execute any commands, make sure that you are in the `terraform\Part1_Main_Module`folder

 !["Terraform directory."](images/Part1-terraform/terraformdirectory.png)